vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 +++

-## 38
-### a
-Indra his two steeds bear,
-Him of unequalled strength,
-To the praises of the Rsis and the sacrifice of men.
-### b
-Thou art taken with a support; to Indra of the Sodaśin thee!
-This is thy birthplace; to Indra of the Sodaśin thee!
-## 39
-### a
-The Soma hath been pressed for thee O Indra;
-O most strong, O impetuous one, come hither;
-Let power encompass thee,
-Even as the sun encompasses the atmosphere with its rays.
-### b
-Thou art taken with a support; to Indra of the Sodaśin thee!
-This is thy birthplace; to Indra of the Sodaśin thee!
-## 40
-### a
-Earth, covering all,
-Hath placed thee in her lap;
-Be gentle and rest kindly on him
-Grant him protection, extending wide.
-### b
-Thou art taken with a support; to Indra of the Sodaśin thee!
-This is thy birthplace; to Indra of the Sodaśin thee!
-## 41

-### a
-Great is Indra of the Sodaśin,
-With the bolt in his arm, may he grant protection;
-May the bountiful give us prosperity,
-May he smite him who hateth us.
-### b
-Thou art taken with a support; to Indra of the Sodaśin thee!
-This is thy birthplace; to Indra of the Sodaśin thee!
-## 42
-### a
-In unison and in fellowship with the Maruts, Indra,
-Drink the Soma, O slayer of Vrtra, O hero, O wise one;
-Slay our foes, drive away the enemies,
-And thus make for us on all sides security.
-### b
-Thou art taken with a support; to Indra of the Sodaśin thee!
-This is thy birthplace; to Indra of the Sodaśin thee!
-The Daksina Offerings
 ## 43
 ### a
-His rays bear up the god
-Who knoweth all,
-The sun for all to see.
 ### b
-The radiant countenance of the gods hath risen,
-The eye of Mitra, Varuna, Agni;
-He hath filled the sky and earth and atmosphere;
-The sun is the self of all that moveth and standeth.

 ### c
 O Agni, lead us by a fair path to wealth,
 O god, knowing all the ways;